Transform CSSW Body to SeaSonde CS Data Structure

 Details

-Each row in the output matrices corresponds to the index provided by cell$indx$index
+Each row in the output matrices corresponds to the index provided by cell$indx$index in the input list.

 The function first determines the maximum index among the cells in the body, which defines the number of rows